Pwd9000-ML/Pwd9000-ML/README.md

 Alongside my technical pursuits, I am deeply committed to promoting the responsible and ethical use of technology and AI, emphasising fairness, transparency, and inclusivity.
 My goal is to foster a balance between innovation and accountability, ensuring that technological advancements benefit society as a whole.

 Regular speaker at conferences and meetups, and enjoy sharing knowledge and technical content with the wider tech community.
+As well as an Organiser of the London Microsoft DevOps Meetup/ DevOps, Data Science & GenAI Meetup User Group normally hosted at the Microsoft Reactor in London.
 Currently work at Avanade UK&I as a Group Manager in DevOps Engineering.
 Check out my **[Tech Community Activity Timeline](https://dev.to/pwd9000/my-tech-community-activity-timeline-57lf)** for a summary and timeline of all my blog articles, tutorials, public speaking and upcoming events I will be presenting at.

 ## Github stats